Johan-Mi/ScratchCompiler/README.md

 ## Language reference

-If you've ever used Pyton, you will probably find the syntax familiar.
+If you've ever used Python, you will probably find the syntax familiar.

 ### The stage